invesdwin/invesdwin-util/README.md

 This makes working with lots of tasks in thread pools easier by providing methods for bulk-handling those futures.
 #### `ICloseableIterable` and `ICloseableIterator`
 Provides a way to create a pipes and filters work chain with steps to parallelize on.
 Chaining of tasks can make complex workloads far easier to implement.
 For example loading a financial data cache from a rest service and transforming that into a binary local cache format in a parallel fashion becomes easy with this design.
+#### `@ParallelSuite`
+Use this annotation instead of `@Suite` from JUnit to parallelize test suites/classes/methods.
+The annotation provides parameters to configure parallelization needs and control inheritance.

 ## Beans
 #### `APropertyChangeSupported`